-Too much information can too much of a good thing for most traders.
-Information overload can make it next-to-impossible to trade well.
+Too much information can be too much of a good thing for most traders.
+Information overload can make it next to impossible to trade well.
 It also creates a challenge when deciding on an appropriate trading strategy as well as learn it, master it, and then trade it consistently.
 At NeuroStreet Trading Academy (NSTA), we believe the best approach is to break the learning path down into frameworks.
 We use a 4-step framework to allow traders to learn in a linear way.
 We’ve found our framework makes learning more attainable.
 It also helps traders identify what they're good at and where they need to spend more time learning to become better.

 Step 1: Higher Time Frame (HTF) Charts

 - This is where we teach traders to learn the profiles (market and volume auctions).

 - This is where we teach traders to learn the HTF price action/structure.